 Make an invitation list

-Let us know if you’d like Dr. Hussey to attend, either as a guest or a speaker, by filling out this form.
+Let us know if you’d like the Vice Chancellor to attend, either as a guest or a speaker, by filling out this form.
 And let us know if you’d like any input on University or System offices to invite.
 We’ve put together a sample list of guests to consider here.

 Promote your event